aetperf/aetperf.github.io/_posts/2022-04-20-Loading-data-from-PostgreSQL-to-Pandas-with-ConnectorX.md

 Most of the time is spent on deserialization and conversion to dataframe.
 So they tried to optimize these two steps, and also implemented an efficient parallelization based on query partitioning.

 In the present post, we want to try the different ways to load some data with Python, from PostgreSQL to Pandas, incuding with ConnectorX.
+Here are the different strategies tested:
+- SQLAlchemy + psycopg2
+- SQLAlchemy + psycopg2 by chunks
+- pyodbc
+- turbodbc + arrow
+- ConnectorX + pandas
+- ConnectorX + arrow
+- ConnectorX + modin
+- ConnectorX + dask
+- ConnectorX + polars
+- ConnectorX + pandas with 2 partitions
+- ConnectorX + pandas with 4 partitions
+- ConnectorX + pandas with 8 partitions

 ## The Data